yeoman/environment/readme.md

 # Yeoman Environment [![Build Status](https://travis-ci.org/yeoman/generator.svg?branch=master)](https://travis-ci.org/yeoman/environment) [![Coverage Status](https://coveralls.io/repos/yeoman/environment/badge.svg?branch=master&service=github)](https://coveralls.io/github/yeoman/environment?branch=master)

-> Handles the lifecyle and bootstrapping of generators in a specific environment
+> Handles the lifecycle and bootstrapping of generators in a specific environment

-It provides a high-level API to discover, create and run generators, as well as further tuning where and how a generator is resolved.
+It provides a high-level API to discover, create and run generators, as well as further tuning of where and how a generator is resolved.

 ## Install